zhangyimin234/ScreenShotApp/README.md

 How to use:

-Double-click to start directly (starting process may be a bit slow, please wait patiently)
+After downloading and decompressing, directly double-click to start (the startup process may be a bit slow, please be patient)

 1. Left: X coordinate/pixel of the top left corner of the intercepted image (the top left corner of the screen is the origin).